UKGovernmentBEIS/beis-simple-energy-advice-beta/docs/LocalisationDocumentation.md

 * Do not leave the value empty

 #### When deleting a resource file value
 * Don't delete resource file values without replacing the text.
-Leaving the value blank will be considered as an empty string, so no text will be visible.
+Leaving the value blank will be considered as an empty string to display, so no text will be visible.

 #### When adding a new enum/enum value
 * Check if the new enum/enum value will be displayed to the user as part of a radio button/checkbox/dropdown.